 Upon completing his last semester, Ricky picked up where he left off in 2013, returning to the District Office of State Senator Bobby Powell to serve as his Legislative Aide, understanding that his time would be best served in serving his community.

-Upon graduating in 2018, Ricky intends to pursue an LL.M. degree and complete his academic career once and for all.
+Upon graduating, Ricky intends to pursue an LL.M. degree and complete his academic career once and for all.
 With your help, this academic dream will become a reality, but more on that later.

 In addition to beginning a unique spiritual, civic, and personal journey, 2018 will have significant implications for the future.
 There remains so much more to build, much more to believe, and much to plan for in the weeks, months, and years to come, starting with the aforementioned year.

 Ricky has always believed God works in mysterious ways, and the idea of a kid from Boca Raton, Florida having attained White House, professional sports, and international experience before his thirtieth birthday is one that brings pride to his parents.